Fullmeals.

 Step 10: Cook Saag: Temper Spices and Aromatics

 Heat 2 tbsp of ghee in a pot over medium heat.
-Add 1 tsp whole coriander seeds and 1 tsp cumin seeds and temper for about until fragrant.
-Add 1 cup diced onions and cook until softened and slightly browned.
+Add 1 tsp whole coriander seeds and 1 tsp cumin seeds and for about until fragrant.
+Add 1 cup onions and cook until softened and slightly browned.
 Add 1 tbsp ginger garlic paste and cook for another .
-Add 1 cup diced tomatoes and cook until jammy, about .
-(Optional: Add about half a can of whole coconut milk and cook down for until reduced by about a third).
+Add 1 cup tomatoes and cook until jammy, about .
+(Optional: Add about half a can of whole coconut milk and cook down for until by about a third).

 Step 11: Cook Saag: Add Greens and Beans

 Add the blended spinach to the pot, stir well.
 Add 1 tbsp garam masala and salt to taste.
-Stir and cook uncovered for about on medium-low heat, allowing it to reduce and deepen in color and flavor.
+Stir and cook uncovered for about on medium-low heat, allowing it to and deepen in color and flavor.
 The color will darken from bright green to a forest green.
 Add 1 cup of cooked chickpeas and/or white beans and stir to combine.

 Step 12: Prepare Cilantro Mint Chutney